 In addition to historic homes and churches, West End also has a small mall, fast food and vegetarian restaurants, and access to the Westside BeltLine trail.
 Don’t miss events and tours at the Wren’s Nest or local beer at Monday Night Garage.

-- Walk or bike to school at the Atlanta University Center, Kroger, BeltLine and West End MARTA station.
+- Walk or bike to the Atlanta University Center, Kroger, BeltLine and the West End MARTA station.